Canadian Rockies Travel Guide

 The most popular park in the Rockies is Banff National Park, which is the oldest one in Canada

 The Canadian Rockies used to be under the sea level (millions of years ago, of course!)

 Wildlife thrives here… with a great variety of animals, such as elk, moose, cougars, grizzly bears, black bears, gray wolves, and coyotes, among others.

 Banff National Park

-With its Rocky Mountain peaks, brilliant turquoise glacial lakes, abundance of wildlife, a vibrant mountain village, and endless outdoor opportunities, Banff National Park is a world-class destination!
+With its Rocky Mountain peaks, brilliant turquoise glacial lakes, an abundance of wildlife, a vibrant mountain village, and endless outdoor opportunities, Banff National Park is a world-class destination!
 It is no wonder that Banff is a UNESCO World Heritage Site.
-This area attracts over three million travellers yearly, and is by far the most tourist-ridden park of Canada!
+This area attracts over three million travelers yearly, and is by far the most tourist-ridden park of Canada!
 Don’t let this discourage you to visit, because the scenery is something you can’t find anywhere else in the world.

 The most spectacular lakes in Banff include Moraine Lake, Lake Louise, Peyto Lake, Bow Lake, and the Waterfowl lakes.
-These five lakes have the most vibrant colours of turquoise and electric blue, and are easily accessible by car.
+These five lakes have the most vibrant colors of turquoise and electric blue, and are easily accessible by car.
 Learn how to avoid crowds at the 5 most beautiful lakes in Banff National Park.

 Other highlights of Banff National Park include Johnston Canyon, the Banff hot springs, the cozy town of Banff itself, and the scenery along the Icefields Parkway that connects Banff to Jasper.

 Located in the Bow Valley, this peak can only be reached by hiking a 16.3 km (10.1 mi) trail that winds through the alpine meadows to the summit, where epic views reach far beyond the valley.
 Watch our video to get an idea of the hiking trail!